 The preliminary effects of different regimes and frequencies of repeated fertilization on foliar nutrition and growth of eight young lodgepole pine and interior spruce forests in north-central British Columbia are reported.
 At least 6 years of growth measurements have been obtained from seven of the eight "maximum productivity" installations.
 These results indicate that the repeated fertilization of young managed forests may be a potentially viable strategy for addressing timber supply challenges in the interior of British Columbia.
 Young spruce plantations are apparently particularly well suited to intensive forest management.
 Although four of the five lodgepole pine installations have produced significant growth gains following periodic (every 6 years) and yearly fertilization, the responses to date have been more variable and consistently smaller than those obtained at the spruce study sites.

 Brockley, R.P., Simpson, D.G..
-2007.
+2004.
 Effects of Intensive Fertilization on the Foliar Nutrition and Growth of Young Lodgepole Pine and Spruce Forests in the Interior of British Columbia (E.P.
 886.13): Establishment and Progress Report.
 British Columbia Ministry of Forests, Lands, Natural Resource Operations and Rural Development.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR18

 Topic: FLNRORD Research Program